Terry McLaurin Player Prop Bets for NFL Week 6 | Washington vs. Kansas City 10/17/2021

 Season Stats

-- McLaurin has hauled in 29 passes and leads his team with 400 receiving yards plus three touchdowns.
-He has been targeted 49 times, and averages 80.0 yards per game.
+- McLaurin has racked up 29 catches for 400 yards, best on his team, and three touchdowns.
+He has been targeted 49 times, and averages 80.0 receiving yards per game.

 - McLaurin has been the target of 29.7% (49 total) of his team's 165 passing attempts this season.

-- McLaurin has seen the ball thrown his way four times in the red zone this season, 25.0% of his team's 16 red zone pass attempts.
+- With four targets in the red zone this season, McLaurin has been on the receiving end of 25.0% of his team's 16 red zone pass attempts.

 - The Football Team have thrown the football in 55.0% of their plays from scrimmage this year while staying on the ground 45.0% of the time.
 This offensive attack ranks 13th in the NFL in points scored.